hindu-comm/weblogs/manasataramgini/2014/11/2014-11-08_polycentrism-the-many-one-problem-and-the-roots-of-yoga.md

 try some other trick.
 Then using his mighty yoga, uśanas kāvya, the prefect and physician of the daitya-s, became small and went and sat on the tip of rudra’s trident.
-Unable to use his weapon he bent it with his arms to make it into the pināka bow\!
+Unable to use his weapon he bent it with his arms to make it into the pināka bow!
 At this point uśanas fell into śiva’s hand, who promptly swallowed him and returned to perform his meditative yoga.
 The bhārgava wandered endlessly in rudra’s stomach and was absorbed into his body.
 As śiva had shut all his outlets in practice